Machine learning techniques in joint default assessment: Background literature

-\cite{chen2021predicting}, who again consider logistic methods, individual and ensemble ones, show that there is no unique best predictor among the machine learning ones.
-Sometimes, even the LR is preferable to the ML approaches.
-The only paper, up to our knowledge, which includes in the LR also higher order terms and interaction terms, and compares their predictive accuracy on individual defaults, is \cite{dumitrescu2022machine}.
-In spite of the Authors including polinomial terms to improve the fit of the LR, the latter remains less accurate than the ML techniques.
+\cite{chen2021predicting}, who consider logistic methods, individual and ensemble ones, show that there is no unique best predictor among the ML ones.

+So, the conclusion we feel like taking from recent advances in OR is that first-order LR is outperformed by ML, at the single obligor level.

-The mixed results we have on the performance of the different forecasting methods are due to the fact that the performance is not uniform over measurement tools and data.
+However, we have mixed results on the relative performance of different ML forecasting methods, letting aside LR.
+The reason is that the performance is not uniform over measurement tools and data.

-In Section \ref{Res} below we show that, as known in the ML literature, the appropriateness of each method for single default prediction really depends on whether the researcher is more interested in false negative, false positive, or combinations of the two with respect to true predictions.
-These features are measured by selected metrics, such as precision, sensitivity, specificity, the area below the so-called ROC curve, and the so-called F1-score.
+In Section \ref{Res} we show that, as known in the ML literature, the appropriateness of each method for single default prediction really depends on whether the researcher is more interested in false negative, false positive, or combinations of the two.
+These features are measured by selected metrics, such as precision, sensitivity, specificity, the area below the so-called ROC curve, and the so-called F1-score, that we illustrate below.

-The data on which the ability of the different prediction approaches is tested is also important for the result.
-Below, we examine a publicly available dataset on Taiwanese credit card holders, which has already been examined with selected ML algorithms, including K-Nearest Neighbors and LR, in \cite {yeh2009comparisons}.
-Unlike us, the authors do not use the F1-score or the area under the ROC curve.
+The data on which the ability of the different ML prediction approaches is tested is also important for the result.
+Below, we examine a publicly available dataset on Taiwanese credit card holders.

+The same dataset, which dates back to 2005 and is publicly available from Kaggle, has already been examined with selected ML and AI algorithms, including K-Nearest Neighbors, LR and Neural Networks, in \cite {yeh2009comparisons}.
+The authors do not use the F1-score or the area under the ROC curve.
 They test the predictive accuracy by regressing the real on the forecasted probability, where the real probability is produced using a "sorting smoothing method".
-They reach the conclusion that the artificial neural network outperforms other individual methods.
-We depart from their conclusions, when examining the predictive accuracy of ML methods for single defaults, because the set of ML algorithms we use is different from their own, and because the metrics for assessing the performance is not a regression of their type.
+They reach the conclusion that the artificial Neural Network outperforms other individual methods.
+We depart from their conclusions, when examining the predictive accuracy of ML methods for single defaults, because the set of ML algorithms we use is different from their own, we do not use AI, and therefore Neural Networks, and because the metrics for assessing the performance is not a regression of their type.
 We use the standard metrics of ML mentioned above, in particular the F1-score and the area under the ROC curve.